Equilateral triangle: Related topics

+French mathematician Émile Lemoine in 1868 asked whether a triangle can be constructed by the vertex of equilateral triangles attached on the sides of a triangle.
+The solution was provided by German mathematician Ludwig Kiepert, containing the description of a hyperbola, which is now known as the Kiepert hyperbola.

 An equilateral triangle may have integer sides with three rational angles as measured in degrees, known for the only acute triangle that is similar to its orthic triangle (with vertices at the feet of the altitudes), and the only triangle whose Steiner inellipse is a circle (specifically, the incircle).
 The triangle of the largest area of all those inscribed in a given circle is equilateral, and the triangle of the smallest area of all those circumscribed around a given circle is also equilateral.
 It is the only regular polygon aside from the square that can be inscribed inside any other regular polygon.

+A packing problem asks the objective of $n$ circles packing into the smallest possible equilateral triangle.
+Optimal solutions are known for packing $n < 13$ circles into an equilateral triangle, and conjecturally optimal solutions for $13 \leq n < 28$.